dashluu/langtools/README.md

 ## About the project

-This project is complementary to [Microparser](https://github.com/dashluu/Microparser/tree/master).
-It serves as a user interface for the parser at the backend.
-This helps me debug the parser and can be considered as a simple code editor, although that is not the intention.
-In summary, this is just another hobby project to test how well the parser works.
+This project is complementary to [microIR](https://github.com/dashluu/microIR).
+It serves as a user interface for the compiler at the backend.
+This helps me debug the compiler and can be considered as a simple code editor, although that is not the intention.
+In summary, this is just another hobby project to test how well the compiler works.
+Currently, this project can only generate intermediate representation(IR) without executing any code or running any virtual machine.

 ## Architecture